$b$-Hurwitz numbers from Whittaker vectors for $\mathcal{W}$-algebras: Introduction

 Another promising approach is the so-called \textit{refined topological recursion}.
-A refinement was first attempted by Chekhov and Eynard \cite{ChekhovEynard2006a} in the case of $\beta$-deformed matrix models, and its mathematical formulation for degree-$2$ curves was recently carried out by Kidwai and the third author in \cite{KidwaiOsuga2023,Osuga2023}.
+A refinement was first attempted by Chekhov and Eynard \cite{ChekhovEynard2006a} in the case of $\beta$-deformed matrix models, and its mathematical formulation for degree-$2$ curves was recently carried out by Kidwai and the third author in \cite{KidwaiOsuga2023,Osuga2024}.
 The initial data is upgraded to a refined spectral curve which comes with a new differential $\omega_{\frac12,1}$.
-In subsequent work we will show that our main result \cref{theo:Main} implies that the refined TR computes the tau function of some classes of weighted $b$-Hurwitz numbers.
-This will explain a mysterious structural difference between rational parameterizations of generating series of orientable and non-orientable combinatorial maps (see~\cite{DolegaLepoutre2022} and references therein).
+In subsequent work \cite{ChidambaramDolegaOsuga2026} we use our main result \cref{theo:Main} to prove that refined TR computes the tau function of some interesting classes of weighted $b$-Hurwitz numbers, including the monotone case and the case of Gaussian, Laguerre and Jacobi $\beta$ ensembles.

-All in all, our main theorems give the first answer to the natural question of relating weighted $b$-Hurwitz numbers with TR, and form the foundation for further investigation into this topic.